HOW RICE IS GROWN AND HARVESTED IN INDIA

 Some rice mills may add nutrients like Vitamin B, iron, folic acid, and others to the white rice to compensate for the loss of barn.

-GI or Glycemic Index is used for categorizing foods containing carbohydrate and the GI index of a food explains how fast or how slow the said food is digested by the human body and elevates the levels of blood glucose within a period of two hours (two hours from the time of consuming the said food).
-The lower the GI index of a food, higher the time it takes to raise the blood sugar.
+GI or Glycemic Index is used for categorizing foods containing carbohydrates.
+The GI index of food explains how fast or slow the said food is digested by the body and elevates the blood glucose levels within two hours.
+Two hours counted from the time of consuming the said food.
+The lower the GI index of a food, the higher the time it takes to raise the blood sugar.

 What are the names of rice in Indian languages?